For each week that you claim, you must be:

 records of your weekly work search efforts and report those activities when

 making weekly claim reports.

 Failure to provide this information when filing for weekly

 benefits may result in a denial of benefits and possible overpayments and

 penalties.
 (See Fraud)

-you stay in touch with your employer.
-If your return to full-time work is
+contact with your employer.
+If your return to work date changes and is beyond four

 You are actively seeking work if;